-Richard Wershe Jr., "White Boy Rick," was 14-years-old when the FBI enlisted him as an informant.
+Richard Wershe Jr., popularly known as "White Boy Rick," was 14-years-old when the FBI enlisted him as an informant.

 Richard Wershe Jr. was arrested in his home in 1988 with 17 pounds of cocaine.
 He was 17-years-old.
 Reporters and the police broadcast the young, baby-face all over the news with headlines that called him the leader of a drug cartel.
 Wershe, the police claimed, was a dangerous cocaine godfather known to his underlings as “White Boy Rick”.

 Convicted murderers came and went while Wershe was behind bars for possession.
 “I told on the wrong people,” Wershe confessed.